technoquill/slidereveal/README.md

-# SlideReveal.js
+# SlideReveal.js - (JavaScript)

+###  A lightweight, flexible, and dependency-free JavaScript library for creating responsive side panels (drawers/slide menus).

 > **Disclaimer:**\
-> This library is not affiliated with the original [jQuery SlideReveal](https://github.com/nnattawat/slidereveal) (author: Natthawat Pongsri, MIT license).\
+> This library is **not affiliated** with the original [jQuery SlideReveal](https://github.com/nnattawat/slidereveal) (author: Natthawat Pongsri, MIT license).\
-> SlideReveal.js is a modern, dependency-free, vanilla JS implementation with extended functionality for contemporary frontend projects.
+> SlideReveal.js is a modern, **dependency-free**, **vanilla JS** implementation with extended functionality for contemporary frontend projects.

+> **Note for jQuery-based projects:**\
+> If your project already relies heavily on jQuery, you may prefer to use the original [jQuery SlideReveal](https://github.com/nnattawat/slidereveal) plugin for the best compatibility and integration.\
+> This vanilla JS version is designed for dependency-free projects or for those migrating away from jQuery.

 > **Special thanks to the original author:**\
 > Huge thanks to [Natthawat Pongsri](https://github.com/nnattawat) for the idea and the original jQuery implementation.\